 Carmarthenshire County Council (CCC) is committed to working with employees and trade unions to minimise the impact of budget reductions on its services and workforce.
-However, over the coming years, Local Government faces a difficult economic future which could result in significant budget reduction.
+However, Local Government continues to face a difficult economic future which could result in significant budget reduction.
 This will inevitably affect the way we provide services and the employees who provide those services.
 The Severance Scheme provides financial support to employees who leave their employment early due to efficiency.